Kind hearts, open minds, courageous spirits.

 Christine Counsell: https://impact.chartered.college/article/taking-curriculum-seriously/

-Old Dalby C of E Primary School is committed to meeting the requirements of the primary National Curriculum.
+Old Dalby C of E Primary School is committed to meeting the requirements of the primary National Curriculum and Early Years Framework.
+We do this through carefully sequenced knowledge and teaching.